PCem Migration Guide

 PCem v15 introduced a rewritten dynamic recompiler, which was primarily aimed at improving emulation performance in games; however, it also caused minor to severe performance regressions in other applications.
 One example of a regressed application is the (ironically related to a game) MapEdit level editor for Wolfenstein 3D, which we measured to lose as much as 85% emulation speed with the new recompiler on a relatively sensible Pentium 75 setup.

 On x86 host systems, 86Box uses the previous recompiler from PCem versions before v15, with optimizations performed by us, as we have determined that the new one causes too many regressions to be adopted as a sensible default.
-There is a way for you to try out the new recompiler on 86Box, though: go to our Jenkins, find whatever build number you’re using (here’s 6130, the release build for v4.2.1) and download the New Recompiler (beta) variant that’s right for your host operating system.
+There is a way for you to try out the new recompiler on 86Box, though: go to our experimental builds page, find whatever build number you’re using (here’s 7600, the release build for v5.0) and download the New Recompiler (beta) variant that’s right for your host operating system.

 On the other hand, ARM host systems always use the new recompiler, as the old one has not received an ARM version.
 It’s worth noting both recompiler variants for macOS are universal binaries; the old recompiler one automatically switches over to the new recompiler when running on Apple Silicon.